 Everything I know, I learned from Peppa Pig.

-Maybe not everything, but if the talk is about how to have a traditional English Christmas (which we found some inklings of down here in Sydney) then Ms. Pig is my go to source.
+Maybe not everything, but if the talk is about how to have a traditional English Christmas -which we found some inklings of down here in Sydney-then Ms. Pig is my go to source.

-Here is how I learned.
+Here is how I learned:

 This is Peppa Pig.

-When G wakes up every morning at 7, he gets the special treat of 2 episodes of Peppa Pig on the Australian Broadcasting Company or ABC for kids (analogous to PBS in the US).
-ABC imports Sesame Street and other shows from the States, but Peppa Pig is from England.
-Her episodes are a scant 5 minutes long which makes perfect sense as the English encapsulate everything about the saying ‘brevity is the soul of wit.’
+When our three-year-old wakes up every morning at seven, he gets the special treat of two episodes of Peppa Pig-imported from England on the Australian Broadcasting Company or ABC for kids.
+We love to sleep-preferably in the morning-so Peppa could be a nice distraction for our son while we catch a few more z’s.
+Instead, we love her so much, we all get up to watch her.
+Her episodes are a scant five minutes long which makes perfect sense as the English encapsulate everything about the saying, Brevity is the soul of wit.